What does volunteering at Braziers involve?

 How would I travel to Braziers?

-When possible over land/sea travel is better for the environment than flying – Braziers is about 30 minutes by bus from Reading which is 25 mins from London by train or upto 2 hours by bus – there is a good bus service from Reading.
+Over land/sea travel is ecologically better than flying.
+Braziers is about 30 minutes by bus from Reading, which is 25 mins from London by train or up to two hours by bus – there is a good bus service from Reading and Oxford.
+The bus stop is just a 5-minute walk away.
 Full details on our How To Find Us page.
-If arriving or leaving on foot in the dark you will need a torch to alert traffic on the narrow lane and to hail the bus.
+If arriving or leaving on foot in the dark, you’ll need a torch to alert traffic on the narrow lane leading to Braziers Park and to hail the bus.